 You’ll want to plan according to the weather.
 If it’s blazing hot you’ll definitely want to take a dip in the water.
 But if it’s just 70 degrees outside, be warned that the chilly water takes about 2.36 seconds to cool you off.

 The southwest beach drops off pretty gradually, which makes it a great area for kids to romp around without worrying about getting in over their head too fast.

-Note: Sandals or water shoes are recommended… this is the PNW folks, sandy beaches are for wimps!
-(OK, not really…we love sandy beaches too.
-But a silky smooth beach of white sand this is not)
+Note: Sandals or water shoes are recommended.
+This is the Pacific Northwest folks, and sandy beaches are for wimps!
+(OK, not really.
+We love sandy beaches too, but this is not a silky smooth beach of white sand.)

 It’s not uncommon to see wedding photos being taken on the beach and this clubhouse is a great destination for small to mid-size social events.
 Find out more info here.

 Even when it’s raining or just a little chilly, checking out the lighthouse itself is always advised.
 I think the coolest part is actually the keeper’s cottage just up the hill.
 Always decked out with beautiful flowers, you can actually rent it out and stay a few nights.
 Yes, yes, and yes.

 Just up the road about a mile, can’t miss it on your right as you roll past the little strip mall heading down to the beach.
 Excellent food, super friendly service and some awesome B&W photos of the area on the walls.
 You can also grab a pint from The Sand Bar next door.
 If it’s nice, we highly recommend sitting outside and enjoying the great view overlooking the water.
 Menu is here.

 One tricky thing about this park is the parking.
 The parking inside the gate is for Browns Point Improvement Club members only.
 There are about six parking spaces on the outside of the fence, or you can go around to a gravel parking lot on the East side of the park (at the top of the hill).